Casper Market Cap Reaches $283.40 Million (CSPR)

-Casper (CSPR) traded 2.4% higher against the dollar during the 1-day period ending at 7:00 AM E.T. on December 22nd.
-One Casper coin can currently be purchased for $0.0267 or 0.00000159 BTC on cryptocurrency exchanges.
-Casper has a total market cap of $283.40 million and $4.14 million worth of Casper was traded on exchanges in the last day.
-Over the last seven days, Casper has traded down 8.5% against the dollar.
+Casper (CSPR) traded 2.4% higher against the U.S. dollar during the one day period ending at 7:00 AM ET on December 22nd.
+Casper has a market capitalization of $283.40 million and approximately $4.14 million worth of Casper was traded on exchanges in the last day.
+One Casper coin can currently be purchased for $0.0267 or 0.00000159 BTC on major exchanges.
+Over the last week, Casper has traded down 8.5% against the U.S. dollar.

 - KILT Protocol (KILT) traded down 4.1% against the dollar and now trades at $0.29 or 0.00001706 BTC.